 The second conference ran June 7-10, 2022.
 Click the following link for more information:

 An additional conference is planned in 2024.
 The co-chairs are Trung Chau and Sandra Rodríguez Villalobos with Madison Pearce, Anne Fayolle, Jenna Judd also as organizers.

 There is now an AWM-RTG lecture series in the department.

 RTG Mini conferences

-In the 2019-2020 and 2022-2023 academic years, the University of Utah will host mini workshops focused on topics of interest to the RTG group.
-Details will be posted here when available.
+In the 2019-2020 and 2022-2023 academic years, the University of Utah hosted mini workshops focused on topics of interest to the RTG group.

 People involved in this NSF RTG grant